sylvain-hamel/safarimobile-multiline-select/readme.md

 Safari for mobile ignores the 'size' attribute of \<select\> elements.
 It always renders a one-line high drop down list instead of a multiline list box.

 #Solution
-If the browser not Safari for mobile, this plugin hides the \<select\> and replaces it by something that looks and acts like a list.
+If the browser is Safari for mobile, this plugin hides the \<select\> and replaces it by something that looks and acts like a list.

 #Usage